allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 ![](../img/articles/2021-12-09-observability_and_monitoring/gc_spent_per_minute_before_fail.png)

 It was easily noticeable that it has become much less efficient since the turn of November and December.
 It has more and more problems with freeing up resources and consumes much more CPU time.
 This, in turn, explains the previously noticed decrease performance of the entire application.

+Another hypothesis has emerged.
+Maybe the bug lies in the service itself.
+Maybe there was some code change which degrades the application's performance.

+However, after verifying the deployment logs, it was found that the application was not deployed during this period.
+The problem had to be found elsewhere.

+We already knew quite a bit because the metrics gave us a general overview of the situation.
+However, the logs told us the most.

+We found multiple occurrences of the same exception there.
+Its source was our circuit breaker.
+And this was a clear indication of communication problems.

 ```
 exception java.lang.RuntimeException: Hystrix circuit short-circuited and is OPEN